MrMendelli/yt-dlp-CLI/readme.md

 ## Issues

+- Even if the yt-dlp build is up-to-date, leaving the window still opens the GitHub page due to batch limitations
+- [ffmpeg](https://ffmpeg.org/) is a requirement for downloading videos as audio, a fix was implemented but there is no current implementation of checking PATH so a relative path check is used instead
 - Not all base features are implemented, it is undecided if more will be added.
-Requests will not be taken, but PRs will be considered.
+Requests will not be taken, but PRs will be considered
-- A hacky method needed to be used for downloading audio as Vorbis, upon completion a command is ran to change the extensions of downloaded Vorbis outfiles.
-This stems from batch limitations.
+- An unideal method needed to be used for downloading Vorbis audio, upon completion a command is run to change the extensions of downloaded Vorbis outfiles due to batch limitations
-- Only Windows support is planned at the time of this readme's submission.
+- Only Windows support is planned at the time of this readme's submission

 ## Contributing